hicommonwealth/edgeware-lockdrop/README.md

-  -V, --version                     output the version number -b, --balance                     Get the total balance across all locks -l, --lock                        Lock ETH with the lockdrop -s, --signal <signalingAddress>   Signal a contract balance in the lockdrop -n, --nonce <nonce>               Transaction nonce that created a specific contract address -u, --unlock                      Unlock ETH from a specific lock contract -r, --remoteUrl <url>             The remote URL of an Ethereum node (defaults to localhost:8545) --lockContractAddress <addr>      The Ethereum address for a lock contract --lockdropContractAddress <addr>  lockers
-  --lockers                         Get the allocation for the current set of lockers --ending                          Get the remaining time of the lockdrop --lockLength <length>             The desired lock length - (3, 6, or 12) --lockValue <value>               The amount of Ether denominated in WEI --pubKey <key>                    Edgeware ED25519 pubKey in hex --isValidator                     A boolean flag indicating intent to be a validator -h, --help                        output usage information
+  -V, --version                     output the version number -b, --balance                     Get the total balance across all locks -l, --lock                        Lock ETH with the lockdrop -s, --signal <contractAddress>    Signal a contract balance in the lockdrop -n, --nonce <nonce>               Transaction nonce that created a specific contract address -u, --unlock <contractAddress>    Unlock ETH from a specific lock contract -r, --remoteUrl <url>             The remote URL of an Ethereum node (defaults to localhost:8545) --unlockAll                       Unlock all locks from the locally stored Ethereum address --lockdropContractAddress <addr>  The Ethereum address for the target Lockdrop (THIS IS A LOCKDROP CONTRACT) --allocation                      Get the allocation for the current set of lockers --ending                          Get the remaining time of the lockdrop --lockLength <length>             The desired lock length - (3, 6, or 12) --lockValue <value>               The amount of Ether to lock --edgeAddress <address>           Edgeware ED25519 Base58 encoded address --isValidator                     A boolean flag indicating intent to be a validator --locksForAddress <userAddress>   Returns the history of lock contracts for a participant in the lockdrop -h, --help                        output usage information

 ```